tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

-Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customised payloads or develop your own from scratch based on context of the pentesting/red teaming..
+Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customised payloads or develop your own from scratch based on context of the pentesting/red teaming.

-## Customised payloads
+## Modify payload code

+AV programs use database of signatures to detect malware.
+Modifying backdoor code will change its signature.

+* Open backdoor with text editor.
+* Make sure shellcode is not detected, if it is then change payload settings or use a different one.
+* Remove all arguments, add them one by one to identify the one triggering AV programs
+* Remove/modify detectable code.

+## Customise payload code

 For customisation, use Metasploit templates in the `data/templates/src` directory for DLLs, EXEs, and Windows Services.
 Plug in [exploit-db shellcodes](https://www.exploit-db.com/shellcodes) into the template.
 Or use `msfpayload` or